Topological equivariant coarse K-homology: Bornological coarse spaces and equivariant coarse homology theories

 If not said differently we consider subsets of $X$ with the induced bornological coarse structures (Example \ref{wetgwetgrefrefwfrefw}).
 We can form the big family $\cY\cap Z\coloneqq (Y_{i}\cap Z)_{i\in I}$ on $Z$.

 In the present paper we use the language of $\infty$-categories\footnote{more precisely $(\infty,1)$-categories}.
 References are \cite{htt,Cisinski:2017}.
 Ordinary categories will be considered as $\infty$-categories using the nerve functor.
 A typical target $\infty$-category for the homological functors introduced below is the stable $\infty$-category $\Sp$ of spectra.
 We refer to \cite{HA} for an introduction to stable $\infty$-categories in general, and for $\Sp$ in particular.
 The $\infty$-categories considered in the present paper belong to the large universe.
-A cocomplete $\infty$-category thus admits all colimits for small index categories.

 Let be a functor with target some $\infty$-category.
 For an invariant big family $\cY=(Y_{i})_{i\in I}$ on some $G$ bornological coarse space $X$ we set

 provided this colimit exists.

 \begin{ddd} $E$ is coarsely invariant if for any pair of close morphism $f_{0},f_{1}\colon X\to X'$ the induced morphisms $E(f_{0})$ and $E(f_{1})$ are equivalent. \end{ddd}